-2.5 Complete renewal of operator licences.
+- 2.5 Complete renewal of operator licences.
 All operator licences are due to expire in 2022.
-The 2020/2021 work year saw the Commission taking the necessary steps to ensure that we are prepared to accept applications from operators who apply for renewal and to progress those

-- application in accordance with section 24 of the Act and Article 3 of the operator licences.
-In this work year, we will assess applications, once received, conduct compliance evaluations and public hearings and finalise the Commission's determination on the renewal of each operator's licence. - 2.6 Review and revise telecommunications legislative framework.
+The 2020/2021 work year saw the Commission taking the necessary steps to ensure that we are prepared to accept applications from operators who apply for renewal and to progress those application in accordance with section 24 of the Act and Article 3 of the operator licences.
+In this work year, we will assess applications, once received, conduct compliance evaluations and public hearings and finalise the Commission's determination on the renewal of each operator's licence.
+Due to the timelines related to this project, as specified in the operator licences, this project may span into the 2022/2023 financial year, as it relates to the renewal of one operator, and thus will be completed by December 2022. - 2.6 Review and revise telecommunications legislative framework.
 During the 2020/2021 work year, the Commission prioritsed the finalisation of new Telecommunications Codes.
 As we continue in our aim of revamping the legislation, the Commission will move towards making recommendations for revisions to the Telecommunications Act 1951 (Cap.
 171), and Telecommunications Act 2006.
 These changes will take into account changes in technology, the lapse in time since their enactment and intended development of the local telecommunications market.
 This will support and further our duty of promoting the systemic development of telecommunications throughout the British Virgin Islands.